Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Brookvale suburb has a median taxpayer income of $61,202 and an average income of $109,466 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, these figures are exceptionally high, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
-By September 2025, estimates suggest a median income of approximately $66,624 and an average income of $119,165, factoring in Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Brookvale rank highly nationally, between the 74th and 86th percentiles.
-The earnings profile shows that 38.9% of the community (1,515 individuals) falls within the $1,500 - $2,999 earnings band, which is similar to the surrounding region where 30.9% occupy this range.
-High housing costs consume 22.5% of income in Brookvale, but strong earnings place disposable income at the 63rd percentile nationally.
+Brookvale suburb has a median taxpayer income of $61,202 and an average income of $109,466 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is exceptionally high, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 10.32% since financial year 2023, current estimates would be approximately $67,518 (median) and $120,763 (average) as of March 2026.
+According to the 2021 Census, household, family and personal incomes in Brookvale rank highly nationally, between the 74th and 86th percentiles.
+The earnings profile shows that 38.9% of the community (1,569 individuals) earn between $1,500 and $2,999, reflecting patterns seen in the surrounding region where 30.9% similarly occupy this range.
+High housing costs consume 22.5% of income, but strong earnings still place disposable income at the 63rd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income